protopopov1122/8SMC1/docs/general.md

 #### Authors and Contributions
 Author: Jevgēnijs Protopopovs <jprotopopov1122@gmail.com>.

+Testing, consultations and support: Mihails Andžans

-Testing is performed in command, all contributions are welcome.
+All contributions are welcome.

 Project code is distributed under the terms of GNU LGPLv3.
 See COPYING and COPYING.LESSER